Algorithms for Massive Data -- Lecture Notes: Overview of the course

 In the second module we will resort to lossy compression and throw away some features of the data in order to dramatically reduce its size, usually breaking the information-theoretic lower bound.
 This feat will be achieved through randomization (queries may fail with small probability) and approximation (queries may return an approximate result).

-In Chapter \ref{ch:filters} we show that any set of cardinality $m$ can be stored with a \textbf{filter data structure} in just $O(m)$ bits, provided that we accept a small probability that membership queries will fail.
+In Chapter \ref{ch:filters} we show that any set of cardinality $m$ can be stored with a \textbf{filter data structure} in just $O(m)$ bits, provided that we accept a small probability that membership queries fail.
+Note that this breaks the information-theoretic lower bound discussed above, $m\log(n/m) + O(m)$ bits.

-In Chapters \ref{ch:similarity} and \ref{ch:streams} we see how to shrink even more the size of our data while still being able to compute some useful information on it.
-The most important concept here is \textbf{sketching}: our input data is squeezed into \emph{sub-linear} representations called data sketches.
-For example, a set of cardinality $m$ over universe of cardinality $n$ can be stored in just $O(\mathrm{polylog}(m) + \mathrm{polylog}(n))$ bits using a data sketch supporting useful queries such as set similarity and cardinality estimation (approximately and with a bounded probability of error).
-Sketches can be computed off-line to reduce the dataset's size and/or speed up the computation of distances (Chapter \ref{ch:similarity}), or on-line on \textbf{data streams} (Chapter \ref{ch:streams}), where data is thrown away as soon as it arrives (only data sketches are kept in main memory).
-In Chapter \ref{ch:streams} we also briefly go back to the pattern matching problem, this time solving it on streams.
+In Chapter \ref{ch:sketch-stream} we see how to shrink even more the size of our data while still being able to compute some useful information on it.
+The most important concept here is \textbf{sketching}: our input data is squeezed into \emph{sub-linear} representations called \emph{data sketch}.
+For example, a set of cardinality $m$ over a universe of cardinality $n$ can be stored in just $O(\mathrm{polylog}(m) + \mathrm{polylog}(n))$ bits (exponential compression!) using a data sketch supporting useful queries such as set similarity and cardinality estimation (approximately and with a bounded probability of error).
+Sketches can be computed off-line to reduce the dataset's size and/or speed up the computation of distances, or on-line on \textbf{data streams}, where data is thrown away as soon as it arrives (only data sketches are kept in main memory).

 \paragraph{Sources}

 The proofs of these notes have been put together from various sources, reported in the bibliography.
 The notes collect also material from Leskovec et al.'s book \cite{leskovec2020mining} (\emph{Mining of massive data sets}), Amit Chakrabarti's notes on data stream algorithms \cite{ChakrabartiNotes}, Gonzalo Navarro's book \cite{navarro2016compact} (compressed data structures), and Demetrescu and Finocchi's chapter on algorithms for data streams from the book \cite{stojmenovic2007handbook}.